Lann\'er diagrams and combinatorial properties of compact hyperbolic Coxeter polytopes: Preliminaries

 \begin{theorem}[\cite{C34}] Connected elliptic and parabolic diagrams are listed in Table \ref{table: connected elliptic coxeter diagrams} and Table \ref{table: connected parabolic coxeter diagrams}. \end{theorem}

 \begin{corollary} Every elliptic diagram contains no cycle.
-Every vertex of an elliptic diagram is connected with at most three other vertices. \end{corollary}
+Every vertex of an elliptic diagram is joined with at most three other vertices. \end{corollary}

-A hyperbolic Coxeter diagram \(S\) is called a \emph{Lannér diagram} if any proper subdiagram of \(S\) is elliptic.
-All Lannér diagrams were classified by Lannér in \cite{L50}.
+A hyperbolic Coxeter diagram \(S\) is called a \emph{Lann\'er diagram} if any proper subdiagram of \(S\) is elliptic.
+All Lann\'er diagrams were classified by Lann\'er in \cite{L50}.
 They are listed in Table \ref{table: lanner diagrams}.
 These diagrams correspond (in the sense defined further) to compact hyperbolic Coxeter simplices.
-Nevertheless, the importance of such diagrams can be appreciated already now.
+Nevertheless, the importance of such diagrams can already be appreciated.